 Students can register from 1 to 52 weeks (maximum length of I-20 form).
-Tuition will be based on the number of weeks registered and must be paid in full before the first day of class.
+Tuition will be based on the number of weeks registered and must be paid before the first day of class.
+If students apply for more than 12 weeks, only 12 weeks of Total Program Tuition is due before starting classes.
+Balance will be divided into installments that must be paid on the first day of every month.
+Last payment is due a month before the expiration date of the I-20 form for F-1 visa holders.
 The length of the program is based on the number of weeks chosen by students, e.g., if student registers for 30 weeks, the length of the program will be 30 weeks and tuition will be charged for 30 weeks.
-Tuition is due four (4) weeks before the first day of class.
-Tuition, books, and other fees are set by the school and are subject to change without notice.
+Tuition is due before the first day of class.
+Tuition and other fees are set by the school and are subject to change without notice.

-The estimated total charges for each program (when paid in full) will not exceed the amount listed below, plus any additional costs.
+The estimated total charges for each program will not exceed the amount listed below, plus any additional costs.